hnuzhy/CV_DL_Gather/pose_estimation/SPM/readme.md

 ## 4) Experiment Results

 We have not evaluated our model in COCO eval dataset to get mAP for its poor performance.
 And here we just testd three scenarios: wild(COCO), lobby, classroom.
+Up to now, from the results, we can say that the prediction of root joint is better than the prediction displacements of keypoints which is not refined enough.

 - wild(COCO)

 ![demo1.1](./imgs/000000013291_center_map.jpg)
 ![demo1.2](./imgs/000000013291_img_heatmap.jpg)
 ![demo1.3](./imgs/000000013291_result.jpg)

 - lobby

 ![demo2.1](./imgs/021_ch38_1354_center_map.jpg)
 ![demo2.2](./imgs/021_ch38_1354_img_heatmap.jpg)
 ![demo2.3](./imgs/021_ch38_1354_result.jpg)

 - classroom

 ![demo3.1](./imgs/0100_center_map.jpg)
 ![demo3.2](./imgs/0100_img_heatmap.jpg)
 ![demo3.3](./imgs/0100_result.jpg)